 Then around the turn of the century Ken became “a weekly communist” for the Gazette.
 I think that’s what he called it.
 Again, I can’t remember ever seeing his actual communist scribblings close-up on the page, though characters would often barge up to him in the Rovers and complain (“mildly” or “bitterly”, as this was a pub) about something he’d written in his “weekly commune”.

 Instead, they’d just point and stab at some general lump of newsprint.
 Or hit him with it.
 All very vague, but a vicious little prop all the same.

 - Apparently Wes Anderson writes all the copy for the fake newspapers in his films, such as the Trans-Alpine Yodel for The Grand Budapest Hotel.
-Check out my earlier post about the award-winning props by the film’s lead designer, Annie “Oscar” Atkins.
+Check out my earlier post about the award-winning props by the film’s brilliant lead designer, Annie “Oscar” Atkins.

 - Here’s prop-maker Eric Hart explaining some of the ins and outs of creating newspaper props.

 - And this is a more elaborate step-by-step process by Melanie Jones